Cartoons Underground 2018

 Biography: Michael Robert Rafanan graduated at 3dsense Media School, specialising in Visual Effects in the Short Film Diploma programme.
 He is currently involved in a few projects related to the field and in his spare time, work on his creative outlet #ThinkCreativeThoughts.
 Michael has a degree in Architecture, and had worked as an Animation Supervisor and Video Editor at 2D animation company, BouncingBall, as well as an Interior Designer in Singapore where he saw projects through from design conception, drawing completion and fabrication.

-Directed by Si Hua Chai (Hua)
+Si Hua Chai (Singapore)

 Synopsis: This film explores “identity” in a reality where change is the only constant and one must eventually accept the fluid nature of one’s self.